Alexanders101/SPANet/README.md

 A docker container with python and all of these libraries already installed is available here: https://hub.docker.com/r/ashmakovuci/igb-python

+## Example
+We have provided a simple `ttbar` example in order to demonstrate how to define events, construct datasets, and train & evaluate a network.
+[Refer to the following documentation page for a detailed walk-through of the `ttbar` example](docs/TTBar.md).

 ## Usage
 Using this library requires setting up several components.
+Refer to the following documentation pages in order to learn about the the different setup components, or just follow the ttbar example.

 1. [Defining the event topology](docs/EventInfo.md).
 2. [Creating a training dataset](docs/Dataset.md).